 Australia announced Monday it would also be evacuating its citizens from the ship.
 Canada, Italy, South Korea and Hong Kong are planning their own evacuation efforts.

 The U.S. State Department is also looking into the case of a U.S. citizen who was diagnosed with the coronavirus after departing another cruise ship, the Westerdam, whose passengers tested negative for the virus before disembarking in Cambodia.

 Malaysian medical authorities said the passenger, an 83-year-old woman, twice tested positive for the virus upon arriving in Malaysia after showing signs of a viral infection, a State Department spokesperson said Sunday.
 She is the first person from Westerdam to test positive.
 Her husband tested negative.

 The spokesperson said U.S. authorities do not have “sufficient evidence to determine when the passenger may have been exposed and where.”
 The American patient remains in Malaysia where she is receiving treatment.

 While China has recently been complimented for the way it has handled the outbreak and its efforts to contain it, the WHO is still asking for more information on how China is making its diagnoses.

-Chinese state media Saturday published a speech President Xi Jinping made Feb.
+Chinese state media Saturday published a speech President Xi Jinping made on Feb.
 3 that shows Chinese authorities knew more about the seriousness of the coronavirus at least two weeks before it made the dangers known to the public.
 It wasn’t until late January that officials said the virus could spread among humans.

 In a January 7 speech, Xi ordered the shutdown of the cities most affected by the virus.
-Those lockdowns began January 23.
+Those lockdowns began on January 23.